This course provides the opportunity for personal spiritual engagement with God through prayer exercises, alongside academic learning.

 You’ll discover that theology is not a list of facts about what you believe, but a whole way of thinking about God and the world.
 This is a wonderful way to immerse yourself in the heart of your faith, and will give you a deeper understanding and appreciation of how the way we think about Jesus affects the way we live our lives today.

-You will be introduced to a variety of Christian spiritual traditions and approaches to prayer, alongside a study of the voluntary responses of the individual believer to the saving grace of God in Christ which in turn results in a conscious relationship with God through the indwelling Holy Spirit and is demonstrated in the community of believers and to the world.
-The course also provides the opportunity for personal spiritual engagement with God through prayer exercises as well as academic learning.
+You’ll be introduced to a variety of Christian spiritual traditions and approaches to prayer, alongside a study of the voluntary responses of the individual believer to the saving grace of God in Christ.
+This is reflected in conscious relationship with God through the indwelling Holy Spirit, and is demonstrated in the community of believers and to the world.

 Times and Dates